 Thinking how to start my first blog, I thought that the best place to start would be the beginning which is to say creation.
 However instead of starting out with the legends or myths of Osiris and Isis, because these are so well-know, it is endeavoured herein to introduce you, the reader, to a couple of other myths that are seemingly unknown to the casual reader.
-In the following paragraphs therefore, we shall summarise three myths or cosmogonies one of which comes from stone made of basalt called the Shabaka Stone and finally from the Book of the Heavenly Cow, we shall see the rebellion of mankind.
+In the following paragraphs therefore, we shall summarise three myths or cosmogonies one of which comes from a stone made of basalt called the Shabaka Stone and finally from the Book of the Heavenly Cow, we shall see the rebellion of mankind.

-The Shabaka Stone
+The Shabaka Stone |

 Of the three cosmogonies, the Memphite theology is where we shall start because it became the administrative and royal capital of the Old Kingdom.
 The Memphite theology, cited from the Shabaka Stone, (now in the British Museum) which is a stone made of basalt and dates to the 8th century b.c., informs us that the chief deity was Ptah and it was he, who, created the world through the thoughts and intentions of his heart and words; something the Greeks called the λογος.
 Here is a portion of the Shabaka Stone, courtesy of Ancient Origins, outlying the Memphite theology (www.ancient-origins.net):